GrilloPress/approach/book/create-message-model.md

 ## What model we are creating

-We are creating a simple contact form that collects people's contact details and the work they wish us as superstar developers they wish to have completed
+We are creating a simple contact form that collects people's contact details and the work they wish us as superstar developers to have completed

 ## Generating your first model